 Waiotapu is a year-round destination and very popular.
-The peak season is the best time of the year for a good shot, and you can escape the crowds.
+The peak season is the best time of the year for a good shot, and there is a way to dodge the crowds.
 Read on for our tips about the best time to visit Wai-O-Tapu Thermal Wonderland.

 Avoiding Tourist Crowds

 Less crowded in autumn and spring.
 May and November may be a good choice to escape the crowds.
 To enjoy the park almost alone during the peak season we skipped the geyser.
 They let the geyser erupt with surfactant every morning at 10.15 am.
 It's recommended to be at the geyser parking area around 9.30.
 The Waiotapu area is pretty huge, and you have to walk a lot.
 The geyser is not directly situated inside the park.
-You need to take your car to get there and back to the main park entrance.
+You need to take your car to get to the geyser eruption and back to the main park entrance.
 Therefore, it's less busy early morning when they open at 8.30 a.m.
-The geyser eruption is presented at 10.15 a.m. and arrival is advised at 9.30 a.m.
-Arrive at 8.30 a.m. at the entrance when the park gets opened, skip the geyser, and enjoy the park for two hours without crowds.
+The geyser eruption is presented at 10.15 a.m.
+Enter the park early when it gets opened, skip the geyser, and enjoy the park for two hours without crowds.

 Picture provided by Johannes Ehrhardt

 Best months with less precipitation from January to April.
 Most rainfall during winter and in December.
 Day temps from December to March are often above 20°C. November and May are worth a try, although rainfall occurs; these months can be perfect as well with temps above 15°C. Usually, May is slightly drier than November.
 However, even in the rain, it’s an impressive park that waits for you to get explored.
 Due to the volcanic activity and the high humidity, it feels warm inside the park even if it's drizzling.

 Opening hours and more information: Official Website of Waiotapu